joao-neves95/irspt-rs/README.md

 A CLI program to issue invoices by interfacing with Portugal's Tax Authority.\
 It's possible to create a template to automate the process of issuing an invoice.\
-This is a first version for my use.
+This is a first version for my own use.
 At the moment, it does not support support features like:

 - Multi-template support.
 - Input selection by using reference data.